akamai/terraform-provider-akamai/docs/guides/get_started_appsec.md

 ## Beta Features

-Note that the following data sources and resources are currently in Betak and their behavior or documentation may change in a future release:
+Note that the following data sources and resources are currently in Beta, and their behavior or documentation may change in a future release:

 ### Data Sources
   * akamai_appsec_eval